DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/offset.md

 ---

-[note] This property has no effect in the agenda view.
+[note] This property has no effect on the agenda view.